Interna1ta/interna1ta/README.md

 ### Hi, I'm Pere

-I am a Full Stack Web Developer - MERN.
+I am a Full-Stack Web Developer working in Barcelona, Spain.

-I have proven expertise in digital projects building from scratch.
-I think analytically, work in a structured and problem-solving oriented manner and possess a thorough understanding of complex business processes.
-I ́m a business driver with entrepreneurial spirit, ambitious to break new ground and identify opportunities for growth.
+With an Architect and Urbanist background, I am interested in how design and new technologies can help society to move forward.

 I also have interest on the blockchain as a system (not so much about investments).